 Mr. Renaud, an independent director, currently serves as the chair of the Board.
 As chair of the Board, Mr. Renaud establishes the agenda for regular Board meetings, presides over Board meetings, presides over periodic meetings of the Board's independent directors, serves as a liaison between our Chief Executive Officer and the independent directors and performs such additional duties as the Board may otherwise determine and delegate.
 Accordingly, the chair of the Board has substantial ability to shape the work of the Board.
 We believe that separation of the positions of the chair of the Board and Chief Executive Officer reinforces the independence of the Board in its oversight of the business and affairs of the Company.
-In addition, we believe that having an independent chair of the Board creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of the Company and its stockholders.
-As a result, we believe having an independent chair of the Board can enhance the effectiveness of the Board as a whole.
+In addition, we believe that having an independent chair of the Board creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether effectiveness of the Board as a whole.